smith-tanner22/weatherapp/README.md

 * I would like to add more support to the application with scrollable pages.
 * Make it look a lot cleaner and professional.
-* Get it to run on Android.
+* Get it to run on Android with no issues.